 Yeast are not the only microorganisms who love to eat sugar.
 There are many helpful bacteria that you can add to your vagina to metabolize extra sugars.
 Many Lactobacillus bacteria (such as L. acidophilus) also produce lactic acid as a by product of their metabolic processes.
 This acid is very desireable; as yeast pathogens do not like an acidic environment.
 Therefore, it is likely that you will greatly benefit from taking a daily probiotic supplement orally, and also by inserting probiotics into your vagina directly.
 Probiotics acidifying activity, could be key to reducing postmenstrual Candida infections, due to their secretion of lactic acid.

-Another good tip for a woman who sees a Candida infection after her period, is to douche with apple cider vinegar right after your menses ends.
-This will help to clear out free floating, sugar rich, vaginal tissue that can be food for yeast.
-Also, for those women with yeast infections immediately after menses, apple cider vinegar will help acidify the vagina—correcting a very probable reason you seem to get yeast infections at this time: a high vaginal pH.
+Another good tip for a woman who sees a Candida infection after her period, is to douche with very diluted apple cider vinegar (ACV) right after your menses ends.
+You won’t require more than a 1% concentration of ACV; as this will be strong enough to start killing off Candida.
+If you use stronger concentrations of vinegar, you can end up with skin irritation and even chemical burns&mdashif the vinegar is allowed to stay in contact with the area long enough or used too frequently.
+Make sure you understand using vinegar first before you use a very diluted form in the genital area.
+This douche will help to clear out free floating, sugar rich, vaginal tissue that can be food for yeast.
+Also, for those women with yeast infections immediately after menses, diluted apple cider vinegar will help acidify the vagina—correcting a very probable reason you seem to get yeast infections at this time: a high vaginal pH.

 In addition to probiotics, as you may have guessed, cessation of any estrogen containing drugs from your life can help.
 There are a wide assortment of birth control options available; try finding one with a very low level of estrogen, or preferably, no estrogen at all.